julianna-langston/chart2music/README.md

 ## Contributing

 To work with the project, clone the repo, and run `npm install`.
+If you plan to commit code, initialize Husky with `npm run prepare`.

 In order to build the library and work with the examples, run `npm run build`.
 Then, in your browser, open: `localhost:8080/examples/chartjs.html`.

-To run in watch mode, run `npx tsc --watch`.
-In a separate window, run `npx http-server .`
+To run in watch mode, run `npm run start`.

 Either way, to see the examples, open the following page in your browser: `localhost:8080/examples/chartjs.html`.